YibeAseffa/BusyQA_FullStacRepo/crypto-coin-tracker-app/README.md

 1. Pull the entire project from this github or download code.

-2. Intsall necessery modules and dependencuies such as Node,Express,MongoDb and React and check for version compatability
+2. Install necessery modules and dependencuies such as Node,Express,MongoDb and React and check for version compatability
 3. Open terminal/CMD
 4. Go to corresponding directory and :
 5. for frontend: run "npm start"